Propofol sedation for endoscopic procedures

-This page has been designed to give you information about receiving propofol sedation while having your endoscopic procedure.
+This page gives you information about receiving propofol sedation while having your endoscopic procedure.
+You will be given separate information about the procedure you are having, including details of any preparation needed.

 What is propofol sedation?